tensorchord/envd/README.md

 <tr>
 <td>

-❌ Can be complex to setup.
+❌ Complex to setup.
 When they break, you often need to run the whole setup.

 ❌ Resource intensive because of the constraints to your CPU, moemory and local GPU.